Every New Movie You Can Stream Early While Theaters Are Closed

 Never Rarely Sometimes Always

-Director Eliza Hittman's "urgent and poignant drama" -- which stars newcomers Sidney Flanigan and Talia Ryder as teenage girls who, faced with an unintended pregnancy, embark across state lines seeking support -- won the Special Jury prize at Sundance and Silver Bear Grand Jury Prize at the Berline International Film Festival before opening theatrically in March.
-Now, the indie is even more readily available with an at home re-release.
+Director Eliza Hittman's "urgent and poignant drama" -- which stars newcomers Sidney Flanigan and Talia Ryder as teenage girls who, faced with an unintended pregnancy, embark across state lines seeking support -- won the Special Jury prize at Sundance before opening theatrically in March.

 How to watch: Never Rarely Sometimes Always is available to rent on Amazon Prime Video and other participating on-demand services.